 6. Work on creating happy memories year round

-When it comes down to it, child custody is all about the best interests of the child.
-This is not only true for holidays but it is important all year long.
+When it comes down to it, child custody is all about the child’s best interests.
+This is not only true for holidays, but it is important all year long.
 Consider your child’s opinion about how she or he wants to spend the holiday.
 Be flexible if at all possible to make the holidays the best for everyone.

 Enjoy the holidays

 These child custody tips can help families navigate the holidays better, reduce stress, and foster happy memories.
 That is what the holidays are truly about.

 Dean Tsourakis is a highly-experienced and dedicated family law & criminal defense attorney who knows child custody’s complex nature.
 If you need help with a divorce, child custody, or any other family law issue, he’s here to help.
 Contact us today for a free, no-obligation consultation.